Scheduled MonumentsEnglandEarls Barton motte castle

 What is Earls Barton motte castle?

-Earls Barton motte and bailey is a Norman fortification located in Northamptonshire, England.
+Earls Barton motte and bailey castle is a Norman fortification located in Northamptonshire, dating to the eleventh century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009510.

 Who is responsible for protecting Earls Barton motte castle?